tobych/django-feature-flipper/README.rst

 		  <form>...</form>
 		{% endif %}

-Here, `search` is the `slug` of the feature.
+Here, `search` is the name of the feature.
 If the feature referenced doesn't exist, it's treated as disabled.
 If you set the TREAT_NONEXISTENT_FEATURES_AS_DISABLED configuration option to False, Featureflipper will instead raise an exception (see above for details).

 To save you some typing, you can also use a new block tag: